Harmful structures and Killing spinors on unimodular Lie groups: The harmful aspect of spin geometry

 The three items of Proposition~\ref{prop:harmfulpropertiesMeven} highlight three differences between even and odd dimensions.
 First, in odd dimensions a generalized Killing spinor $\psi$ does not induce a harmful structure, because $\psi$ does not induce a canonical nowhere vanishing spinor $\phi$ such that $\nabla_X\phi=-\frac12A(X)\cdot\phi$.
 Secondly, there is no notion of chirality.
-Finally, the symmetry of the third item can be viewed as a composition of two distinct simmetries, whose geometric meaning is shown by the following: \begin{proposition} Let $(\phi,\psi, A, \lambda)$ be a real harmful structure on an odd-dimensional pseudo-Riemannian manifold $(M,g)$, embedding isometrically as a hypersurface in $(Z,h)$ with induced Killing spinor $\Psi$.
-Then the following holds: \begin{enumerate} \item $(-\phi,\psi,A,-\lambda)$ is a real harmful structure, and the corresponding Killing spinor on $(Z,h)$ is $\Psi^+-\Psi^-$; \item $(\psi,\phi,-A,\lambda)$ is a real harmful structure, which coincides with the real harmful structure on $(M,g)$ induced by reversing the orientation of $Z$. \end{enumerate} \end{proposition} \begin{proof} Denote by $\nu$ the unit normal compatible with the orientations, and let $\Psi=\Psi_++\Psi_-$ be the decomposition according to chirality.
-Then $\Psi^+-\Psi^-$ is a Killing spinor with Killing number $-\lambda$.
-It is clear that the induced real harmful structure is $(-\phi,\psi,A,-\lambda)$.
+Finally, the symmetry of the third item can be viewed as a composition of two distinct symmetries, whose geometric meaning is shown by the following: \begin{proposition} Let $(\phi,\psi, A, \lambda)$ be a real harmful structure on an odd-dimensional pseudo-Riemannian manifold $(M,g)$, embedding isometrically as a hypersurface in $(Z,h)$ with induced Killing spinor $\Psi$.
+Then the following holds: \begin{enumerate} \item $(-\phi,\psi,A,-\lambda)$ is a real harmful structure, and the corresponding Killing spinor on $(Z,h)$ is $\Psi^+-\Psi^-$; \item $(\psi,\phi,-A,\lambda)$ is a real harmful structure, which coincides with the real harmful structure on $(M,g)$ induced by reversing the orientation of $Z$. \end{enumerate} \end{proposition} \begin{proof} Denote by $\nu$ the unit normal compatible with the orientations, and let $\Psi=\Psi^++\Psi^-$ be the decomposition according to chirality.
+Since Clifford multiplication by a tangent vector interchanges $\Sigma_+Z$ and $\Sigma_-Z$, the Killing spinor equation $\nabla^Z_X\Psi=\lambda X\cdot_Z\Psi$ splits into